Miami’s D’Eriq King will be the latest challenge for beleaguered Virginia Tech defense

 The turnovers in part helped Virginia Tech hang on for a 42-35 win on Halloween despite surrendering 548 yards of total offense.
 Only North Carolina has accumulated more yards (656) this season against the Hokies, who are 12th in the ACC in total defense (460.7 yards per game).

-They’re also 11th in pass defense, giving up 257.9 per game, behind a secondary that has been in flux all season.
+They’re also 11th in pass defense, giving up 257.9 per game behind a secondary that has been in flux all season.

-“Just doing my job and trusting the other people on the field, my brothers on the field, to do their job,” Waller, a starting cornerback, said of the plan to contain King.
+“Just doing my job and trusting the other people on the field, my brothers on the field, to do their job,” Jermaine Waller, a starting cornerback, said of the plan to contain King.
 “If I stay with this receiver that this person will come and close out the space or fill this gap or things like that.
 Just us all coming together and being a unit.”